-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
-Value, maintain, restore and expand county biodiversity.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
+Value, maintain, restore or expand county biodiversity.
 Natural environment Changes in the areas of designated nature conservation sites as a consequence of planning permission.
-Up-to-date countywide information will be presented in the next AMR and which is due to be published in 2014.
-Dorstone has: SSSI: 2 SWS: 10 Ancient woodlands:11 The River Wye SAC runs less that 1km from the parish border.
-There are no, NNRs and SINCs within the parish but Moccas Park (a National Nature Reserve and Registered Park and Garden) is to the east of the parish.
+Whitbourne has: SSSI: 4 SWS: 17 There are no SACs, NNRs, SINCs and LNRs within the parish.
 As of 2012, there had been no change in the areas of designated nature conservation sites as a consequence of the planning permissions granted.
-To capitalise on opportunities to enhance the areas of value to nature conservation as much as possible.
+To capitalise on opportunities to enhance the areas of value to nature conservation.
 Herefordshire Biological Records Centre (HBRC) holds limited data on some individual sites.
-Herefordshire Council AMR (2010/11)

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
-Value, maintain, restore and expand county biodiversity.
+NDP SEA/HRA Screening Notification Report (November 2012).
+13. Value, maintain, restore or expand county biodiversity.
 Natural environment Proportion of local sites where positive conservation management has or is being implemented.
-The Parish Area has the following landscape types: Wooded hills and farmlands throughout most of the parish.
-Enclosed moors and commons to the west.
-And principled and settled farmland to the east of the parish.
+The neighbourhood area comprises the following types of landscapes: Principal wooded hills.
+Sandstone estate lands.
 No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Herefordshire Landscape Character Assessment (2004 updated 2009) SEA Topic cover red by objectives: I Material assets 14.
+Herefordshire Landscape Character Assessment (2004; updated 2009).

+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objectives: Material assets 14.
 Use natural resources and energy more efficiently.
 Resource consumption and climate change Maintaining Herefordshire Council's County Site and Monuments Register.
 Countywide data would be too large to incorporate into this template.
-Whilst there is no qualitative, locally specific data available at present, there are 7 Scheduled Ancient - No specific targets identified, but need to ensure that the register is kept up to date.
+Whilst there is no locally specific data available at present, there are numerous archaeological and historic sites in Whitbourne according to the latest version of the register. - No specific targets identified, but need to ensure that the register is kept up to date.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
 Herefordshire Environmental Records Register (search April 2014).

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source Monuments in Dorstone Parish according to the latest version of the register.
-14. Use natural resources and energy more efficiently.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 14.
+Use natural resources and energy more efficiently.
 Resource consumption and climate change Monitoring changes to historic landscapes.
-Historic Landscape Character assessments have only been undertaken for Hereford City.
-Rapid townscape Assessments (2010) were only undertaken for Hereford, Ledbury and Ross. - No specific targets identified.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Historic Landscape Character Assessment for Hereford.
-Rapid townscape Assessments (2010)

-SEA Topic covered by objective: Population, Biodiversity, Flora and Fauna

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 15.
-Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
+Rapid Townscape Assessments (2010) were only undertaken for Hereford, Ledbury and Ross.
+Urban Fringe Sensitivity Analysis (2010) only considers sites on the urban fringe of Hereford and the five market towns. - No specific targets identified.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - SEA Topic cover ed by objective: Po pulation, Biodivers ity, Flora and Fauna 15.
+Value, protect, enhance or restore the landscape quality of Herefordshire, including its rural areas and open spaces.
 Natural environment Number of developments meeting and surpassing national design standards.
 There is no countywide or locally specific data available at present. - No specific targets identified.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 15.
-Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
-Natural environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets and locally important buildings particularly within a conservation area Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets and locally important buildings within Dorstone at present.
-No historic records of any planning enforcement action or appeals concerning locally important buildings within the conservation area within Dorstone.
-To wherever possible improve upon or otherwise maintain current status.
-Current status must be verified by Development Management and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -

+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 15.
+Value, protect, enhance or restore the landscape quality of Herefordshire, including its rural areas and open spaces.
+Natural environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of locally important buildings within a conservation area.
+Countywide data would be too large to incorporate into this template.
+There are no outstanding enforcement actions or appeals concerning locally important buildings within Whitbourne Court and Tedstone Delamere at present.
+No historic records of any planning enforcement action or appeals concerning locally important buildings within the two conservation areas.
+To maintain current status.
+Current status must be verified by Dvt Mgt and Enforcement Officers.
 Council Dvt Mgt records (searched April 2014)